Young Life’s International Heritage

 Jim Rayburn encouraged his young staff in the forties to “walk in wisdom towards those who are without.”
 Jim wanted to help teenagers by providing hope, identity, and purpose; an understanding as to who they are, where they come from, and most of all, where they are going.

-Soon Young Life was reaching out to youth all over the USA and then Canada, and then other countries further afield, offering teenagers an entertaining and compelling mix of understanding, guidance, mentoring and positive values, without judgement, and without talking down to the kids either.
+Soon Young Life was reaching out to youth all over the USA and then Canada, and then other countries further afield.

-Today, the organisation operates in 45 countries around the world and has around 4,000 personnel and 28,000 volunteers globally, who work directly with young people or who serve as local committee helpers or board members.
+Today, the organisation operates in more than 70 countries. and has around 5,600 personnel and 67,000 volunteers globally, who work directly with young people or who serve as local committee helpers or board members.